 Chapter 7 Bankruptcy Lawyer in Memphis

 Chapter 7 bankruptcy, also known as liquidation bankruptcy, is a kind of bankruptcy that allows individuals or couples to discharge their debts.
 You petition the court and say that you are so hopelessly in debt that there is no way that you will ever be able to repay.
 The court either accepts your petition or they deny it based on a number of factors.
 For most individuals, Chapter 7 bankruptcy is the preferred kind of bankruptcy.
 It allows you to discharge the majority of your debts and start from scratch.
 Here, we’ll go over the finer points of Chapter 7 bankruptcy including what debts it discharges, how it works, and how you qualify.

-The Sweeney Law Firm P.C., our Memphis Chapter 7 Bankruptcy Lawyers help those who are hopelessly in debt get a fresh start.
+At The Sweeney Law Firm P.C., our Memphis Chapter 7 Bankruptcy Lawyers help those who are hopelessly in debt get a fresh start.
 Call us today to discuss your individual situation and the best court of action to take.

 Chapter 7 Bankruptcy Eligibility Requirements